Jason Warnick Sells 20,000 Shares of Robinhood Markets, Inc. (NASDAQ:HOOD) Stock

-Robinhood Markets, Inc. (NASDAQ:HOOD) CFO Jason Warnick sold 20,000 shares of the stock in a transaction dated Monday, January 10th.
+Robinhood Markets, Inc. (NASDAQ:HOOD) CFO Jason Warnick sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, January 10th.
 The shares were sold at an average price of $15.13, for a total value of $302,600.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Jason Warnick also recently made the following trade(s):